Paul2708/retro-game/README.md

 It holds information like entities and map management.

 There is also a third module, `core`, that allows to use common classes that are used by both modules.
-The `game` can sent engine updates, that are processed by the engine.
+The `game` can send engine updates, that are processed by the engine.
 It follows the Observer pattern with specified update parameters.